 4. Security Improvements

 We all know that security breaches grab the headlines.
 When a big brand gets hacked and loses all sorts of confidential information, it can be unnerving.
 But, truthfully, the amount of sensitive information that gets passed to and from mobile devices every day is overwhelming.
 Patient records, financial information, proprietary government content, enterprise intellectual property, and more are all being passed back and forth even as you read this sentence.

 Have you paid a bill with your smartphone lately?
 You are proving the high success rate of mobile security.

 Encryption, user and device authentication, configurable device settings can all play a part in mobile security.
 And there is a host of mobile device management (MDM) and enterprise mobility management products from trusted names like Citrix, IBM, Microsoft, AirWatch, Apperian, and MobileIron that give companies comprehensive control options over the devices and the content.
 The mobile platform may the most secure method of delivery that has ever existed.

 Let’s go back to our technician doing the vehicle inspections.
 We can build a business case scenario to show how mobile delivery can have a positive impact on performance.
 This is a fictitious scenario, but you will get the idea.

 The Pew Research Center report I referenced earlier found that more than 80% of American adults ages 18-49 have a smartphone.
-This constitutes an overwhelming majority of the current and upcoming workforce.
-Retrieving information on a smartphone is the norm, not the exception.
-Companies should take advantage of this platform to deliver powerful and useful tools to their employees.
+This is an overwhelming majority of the current and upcoming workforce.
+Companies should take advantage of this platform to deliver robust and useful tools to their employees.
 Those that fall behind because of the usual excuses – “we are too conservative,” “it costs too much,” “it’s a security risk” – will find themselves falling behind the competition.
 And, the best-qualified workers will be accepting jobs that do offer superior performance support tools.

 Latest posts by Scott McCormick (see all)